Douglas MacArthur High School (San Antonio): Extracurricular activities

-In 2009, the Varsity Cheerleaders won the Universal Cheerleaders Association National Championship in the Small Varsity category.
+In 2009, the varsity cheerleaders won the Universal Cheerleaders Association National Championship in the Small Varsity category.

-In 2010, the Varsity Football Team won the title of District Champions.
+In 2010, the varsity football team won the title of District Champions.

-In March 2015, the Lassies Junior Varsity dance team won the nationals in the Pom category at NDA Nationals in Orlando, Florida.
+In March 2015, the Lassies junior varsity dance team won the nationals in the Pom category at NDA Nationals in Orlando, Florida.

 In 2015, the MacArthur Winter Guard won 1st place in Scholastic A Class at the TCGC Championships in College Station, Texas.
-Throughout the season, they have won first place at every competition.
+Throughout the season, they had won first place at every competition.
 Their show was entitled "Lose Yourself".

+In April 2018, the MacArthur Indoor Percussion marching ensemble competed, for the first time in the school's history, at the Winter Guard International World Championship in Dayton, Ohio.
+The group, performing their production titled "A Show of Hands," placed 14th overall in their respective Scholastic Marching Open category.